niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 There are two main input files for ``ABIN LAUNCHER``:

-- The **geometry files**, given by the ``-m / --mol_inp`` subcommand, are the files presenting the nature and the structure of your molecules.
+- The **geometry files**, given by the ``-m / --mol_inp`` argument, are the files presenting the nature and the structure of your molecules.
 They contain the type and number of the constituting atoms and their respective coordinates.
-- The **configuration files**, given by the ``-cf / --config`` subcommand, are the YAML files containing the parameters specific to your calculations and your programs (job type, basis set, etc.).
+- The **configuration files**, given by the ``-cf / --config`` argument, are the YAML files containing the parameters specific to your calculations and your programs (job type, basis set, etc.).
 Those files must have the .yml or .yaml extension.

 In both cases, you can either indicate a specific file in the command line, or point towards a directory where there are multiple of those files.
 If you specify multiple input files, ``ABIN LAUNCHER`` will process each geometry-configuration combination.
 For example, if you have 5 geometry files and 3 configuration files, you will end up with 15 launched jobs on your cluster.